Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Forbidden City, now commonly known as the Imperial Palace, has a history of over 600 years and was the imperial residence of the Ming and Qing dynasties in Beijing, China.
-Covering an area of approximately 720,000 square meters, the Forbidden City is one of the largest palace complexes in the world with over 980 buildings.
+Covering an area of approximately 720,000 square meters, the Forbidden City is one of the largest palace complexes in the world with more than 980 buildings.

 In 1403, Zhu Di, son of Zhu Yuanzhang, overthrew his nephew, the Minghui Emperor, and became the third emperor of the Ming Dynasty, taking the reign name Yongle.
-He moved the capital from Nanjing to Beijing and began construction of the Forbidden City in July 1406.
+He moved the capital from Nanjing to Beijing and began construction on the Forbidden City in July 1406.

 Thai Hoa Palace once had 72 pillars made of golden silk Trinh Nam wood.
-The inner layer of the tree has a shiny yellow grain, looking like golden silk threads.
+The inner layer of the tree has a shiny golden grain, looking like golden silk threads.
 The wood has a fragrant smell, is difficult to deform and crack, and is a precious material for construction and high-end furniture.

 Source link